L-F-A/Machine-Learning/Clustering/README.md

   - Gaussian mixture solved by EM.

       1) For the moment, only spherical covariance, more to come shortly
-      2) Need to improve probability calculation usin log, to be dobe very shortly
+      2) Need to improve probability calculation using log, to be done very shortly as for the Bayes classifiers cases